Need Some Help with the Wedding? Consider Hiring a Planner

 A full service package usually means that planner’s touch is in every detail – the food, color scheme, venue, invitations and more, says David Wood, president of the Association of Bridal Consultants.

 Often, adds Wood, the planner has a hand in what can’t be seen – namely, navigating the emotional land mines.

-“I have a worksheet that I make available to the bride and groom and their parents and any other family members they indicate,” says Crista Tharp, a wedding planner in Kokomo, Ind.
+“I have a worksheet that I make available to the bride and groom and their parents and any other family members they indicate,” says Crista Tharp, a wedding planner in Kokomo, Indiana.
 “It’s easier to express your opinions on paper, whether it’s religious and cultural wishes or financial issues.”

 While full-service is the most comprehensive (and costliest) it’s also possible to hire a planner for “a la carte” offerings.

 One of the most common is “day of” wedding coordination, whereby the planner ensures everything on the wedding day is in place at the right time.
 Some hotels and large venues may offer similar “day of” services as part of their wedding package.

 “We offer a bridal attendant who meets the couple as soon as they arrive and will do things like get them through photos and make sure the gifts are sent to their room,” says Carroll Tavella, director of sales for the Nicotra’s Ballroom at the Hilton Garden Inn New York-Staten Island.